-If you are unsure about the best way to support someone, you can contact 1800RESPECT on 1800 737 732, chat online via our website or text 0458 737 732.
+If you are unsure about the best way to support someone, you can call 1800RESPECT on 1800 737 732, chat online via our website or text 0458 737 732.
 You can also visit our Service directory to find local sexual assault support services.

 When someone tells you they have experienced sexual harassment, sexual assault and sexual violence you should believe them.
 It’s normal to want to ask lots of questions, but this can make the other person feel uncomfortable.
 It may also make them feel that they are not believed.
 Before asking, listen.

 Some people want to talk about what happened to them straight away and some people do not.
 It may take years for someone to disclose an act of sexual harassment, sexual assault and sexual violence.
 Listen without interrupting or talking too much, and don’t judge when they are ready to talk.

 A person who has experienced sexual violence is never to blame for what happened.
 It doesn’t matter what a person was wearing or if they were drunk or on drugs, sexual violence is never okay.
 Someone's age, cultural background or relationship to the person or people who hurt them are never excuses for sexual violence.

 After experiencing sexual violence some people do not want to be touched.
 As a support person, you may want to offer comfort by putting your arm around them or giving them a hug.
 It is important to ask first.
 Physical touching without seeking the person’s permission may bring back bad memories from the assault.